-On March 26th, the Administration announced that the 2020 Census will ask every household in the country to record which members of their family are US citizens, a question that hasn’t been included on the census since 1950.
-Civil rights groups, experts who advise the Census Bureau, and former Census Bureau directors believe that the question will jeopardize an accurate head count because many non-citizens will fear that the government will use their status in harmful ways.
-The addition of the citizenship question incited calls for legal challenges, legislation, and requests for multiple congressional hearings on the issue.
-Additionally, six former Census Bureau directors have publicly opposed the untested citizenship question on the grounds that, traditionally, there is a multi-year process to refine and thoroughly test all new questions.
+On March 26th, 2018 the Administration announced that the 2020 Census would ask every household in the country to record which members of their family are US citizens, a question that hasn’t been included on the census since 1950.
+Civil rights groups, experts who advise the Census Bureau, and former Census Bureau directors stated that the question would jeopardize an accurate head count because many non-citizens fear that the government would use their status in harmful ways.
+The addition of the citizenship question incited legal challenges, legislation, and requests for multiple congressional hearings on the issue.
+Additionally, six former Census Bureau directors publicly opposed the untested citizenship question on the grounds that, traditionally, there is a multi-year process to refine and thoroughly test all new questions.

 The 2020 Census will have a question asking couples whether they are in a same-sex relationship or an opposite-sex relationship.
 This thoughtful inclusion of LGBTQ+ couples is admirable.
 However, it still leaves room for undercounting single members of the LGBTQ+ community.
 The census has also been criticized because there is currently no option to distinguish transgender, bisexual, asexual, pansexual, and non-binary respondents.

 The Census Bureau is seeking partners to promote the census and ensure a complete and accurate count in 2020.
 We encourage your organization to join as a partner.